Shayetet 7

-Shayetet 7 is the only submarine flotilla of the Israeli Navy.
+Shayetet 7 is the submarine flotilla of the Israeli Navy.
 It is based in Haifa naval base and operates s.
 It was established in 1959 and is considered an elite unit due to the nature of its services.

 Nature of service

 The service in the submarine fleet is difficult, challenging and often far from the country's borders, so the submarine crews have to be very cohesive.
 Another derivative of the great distance from the country's borders is that the submarine crew is operationally competent and ready for war at any time.

 Every operational mission of the submarine has a military doctor and a medic on board who have undergone special training to treat the wounded, including dealing with a multi-casualty incidents, deep under the surface of the water.
 In the absence of an emergency, the doctor who joins any operational mission also carries an intelligence role for everything, in which he is engaged throughout the mission as one of the combatants.